 - Students admitted unconditionally who maintain at least a 3.00 cumulative GPA will be in good standing.

 - Students admitted on probation who achieve and maintain at least a 3.00 cumulative GPA upon completion of nine graduate credits1 will be in good standing.

 - Students who have been on probation and subsequently achieve and maintain at least a 3.00 cumulative GPA will be returned to good standing.

 - Programs may have more prescriptive policies including requirements for appropriate professional or clinical conduct, for sufficiency in professional skills, or other requirements that must be clearly documented in their program guidelines and provided to students upon admission.
-For a list of programs with such policies students are encouraged to consult the Office of Graduate Studies.
+For a list of programs with such policies students are encouraged to consult the Office of Graduate & Extended Learning.